 “A sobering, but entertaining read.” – Mark Barnes, WarHistoryOnline.com

-Award-winning World War II Pacific war historian William L. McGee’s writing career has spanned six decades.
-He has written twenty-two books, including four WWII histories and a postwar atomic memoir.
-He is a veteran of WWII in the Pacific and an atomic veteran of Operation Crossroads in 1946.
+WILLIAM L. MCGEE is an award-winning World War II Pacific war historian.
+His writing career has spanned six decades.
+He is a WWII veteran of the Pacific war and an atomic veteran of Operation Crossroads.

 “Operation Crossroads is an account full of old photographs, personal mementos, statistics, copies of routine schedules, ship’s orders, logs, newspaper articles, other eyewitness accounts, and writings from experts in the field….This book preserves the legacy of those who participated in this operation.
 In the post-World War II era, this event and its lessons should be remembered, and warnings heeded.”